-- [17] The access provisions of the Act apply to all municipal "institutions".
-Institution is defined in section 2(1) of the Act as follows: - (a) a municipality, - (b) a school board, municipal service board, city board, transit commission, public library board, board of health, police services board, conservation authority, district social services administration board, local services board, planning board, local roads board, police village or joint committee of management or joint board of management established under the Municipal Act, 2001 or the City of Toronto Act, 2006 or a predecessor of those Acts, - (c) any agency, board, commission, corporation or other body designated as an institution in the regulations; ("institution") - [18] In addition, Ontario Regulation 372/91 reads as follows: - 1.
-(1) The following bodies are designated as institutions:
+- [17] The access provisions of MFIPPA apply to all municipal "institutions".
+An institution is defined in section 2(1) as follows: - (a) a municipality, - (b) a school board, municipal service board, city board, transit commission, public library board, board of health, police services board, conservation authority, district social services administration board, local services board, planning board, local roads board, police village or joint committee of management or joint board of management established under the Municipal Act, 2001 or the City of Toronto Act, 2006 or a predecessor of those Acts, - (c) any agency, board, commission, corporation or other body designated as an institution in the regulations; ("institution") - [18] In addition, Ontario Regulation 372/91 reads as follows: - 1.
+(1) The following bodies are designated as institutions: - 1.
+Belmont Improvement Area Board of Management. - 2.
+Each board established for transitional purposes under section 7 of Ontario Regulation 204/03 (Powers of the Minister or a Commission in Implementing a Restructuring Proposal) made under the Municipal Act, 2001. - 2.1 The Board of Governors of Exhibition Place. - 2.2 The Board of Management of the Hummingbird Centre for the Performing Arts. - 3.
+Centre in the Square Inc. - 4.
+Revoked: O. Reg.
+48/12, s.
+1 (2). - 4.1 Every corporation incorporated under section 142 of the Electricity Act, 1998. - 4.2 The Downtown Improvement Area Board of Management.